mushanshitiancai/vscode-paste-image/README.md

 When you editing a asciidoc, it will pasted as asciidoc image link format `image::imagePath[]`.

 In other file, it just paste the image's path.

-Now you can use configuration `pasteImage.insertPattern` to config the format of file link and the alt text.

 ## Contact